Neill3d/OpenMoBu/docs/README.md

 ### Calculate Normals Solver

  A solver to recalculate mesh normals on fly during rendering.
-That helps to better visualize deformations from blendshape activation or by skinned skeleton tranform.
+That helps to better visualize deformations from blendshape activation or by skinned skeleton transform.

 [Read More...](Plugins/solverCalculateNormals.md)